-As of December 31, 2021, the Company had approximately \$1.8 million of cash in its operating account and working capital of approximately \$1.6 million.
+As of December 31, 2022, the Company had approximately \$175,000 of cash in its operating account and a working capital deficit of approximately \$1.8 million.

 Prior to the completion of the Initial Public Offering, the Company's liquidity needs had been satisfied through the capital contribution of \$28,750 from the Sponsor to purchase the Insider Shares, and a loan of \$300,000 pursuant to the Note (as defined in Note 5) issued to the Sponsor, which was repaid in full on August 7, 2020.
-Subsequent to the consummation of the Initial Public Offering and Private Placement, the Company's liquidity needs have been satisfied with the proceeds from the consummation of the Private Placement not held in the Trust Account.
-In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor may, but is not obligated to, provide the Company Working Capital Loans (see Note 5).
-As of December 31, 2021 and 2020, there were no amounts outstanding under any Working Capital Loans.
+Subsequent to the consummation of the Initial Public Offering and the Private Placement, the Company's liquidity needs have been satisfied with the net proceeds from the Private Placement not held in the Trust Account.
+In addition, in order to finance transaction costs in connection with a Business Combination, the Initial Shareholders or their affiliates may, but are not obligated to, provide the Company with Working Capital Loans (see Note 5).
+As of December 31, 2022 and 2021, there were no Working Capital Loans available or outstanding.

-Based on the foregoing, management believes that the Company will have sufficient working capital and borrowing capacity to meet its needs through the earlier of the consummation of a Business Combination or one year from this filing.
-Over this time period, the Company will be using these funds for paying existing accounts payable, identifying and evaluating prospective initial Business Combination candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to merge with or acquire, and structuring, negotiating and consummating the Business Combination.
-Management plans to complete a business combination by the mandatory liquidation date.
-However, in connection with the Company's assessment of going concern considerations in accordance with FASB Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," management has determined that the mandatory liquidation and subsequent dissolution raises substantial doubt about the Company's ability to continue as a going concern.
-No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after August 6, 2022.
-The financial statements do not include any adjustment that might be necessary if the Company is unable to continue as a going concern.
+In connection with the Company's assessment of going concern considerations in accordance with FASB Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," management has determined that the working capital deficit, as well as the mandatory liquidation and subsequent dissolution, raises substantial doubt about the Company's ability to continue as a going concern.
+Management intends to complete a business combination prior to the mandatory liquidation date.
+No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after February 6, 2023.
+The consolidated financial statements do not include any adjustment that might be necessary if the Company's is unable to continue as a going concern.